 If you're driving down then parking is a bit of a nightmare, as is getting away after the game.
 Street parking on the north of the city centre is non-existent - it's all residents only.
 There's a Park and Ride specifically for away fans near junction 8 of the M27, but the reports on it are not good (like the first bus isn't until 2 hours before kick-off!).
-Possibly the best option is to park in the 'Ocean Village' area (where the Waterfront pub is - see pub map).
+Possibly the best option is to park in the 'Ocean Village' area (where the Cove pub is - see pub map).
 It'll cost you a few quid, but after the game you can be on the M27 (via the A3024 and A334) in next to no time.
 If you end up parking in the city centre then you probably want to avoid the A33 after the game.
 I'd suggest giving the A335 a try instead, or possibly Hill Lane and then Winchester Road across to the A33.

-Internet Ground Guide
+Football Ground Guide

 The Ugly Inside (good unofficial Southampton site)